zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Yasmani responds, “I have a big family and there ha s always been a lot of sibling rivalry.”
 Your “siblings” (siblings) are your broth ers and sisters.
 “Sibling” is a general term for brothers and sisters.
 It’s not tha t common in conversational English.
 Normally someone will refer to his brother s or his sisters, or say simply, “my brothers and sisters.”
 But if you want a single  term for that, it would be “sibling.”
 Your “siblings” are your brothers and si sters.
 When you say “sibling,” you’re not specifying if it’s a brother or a sister .

 Yasmani says there has always been a lot of “siblin g rivalry.”
 “Rivalry” (rivalry) refers to competition.
 We talk about rivalry betwee n two sports teams.
 There is a rivalry between the San Francisco Giants baseball t eam and the Los Angeles Dodgers baseball team.
-When those two teams play, t here’s a lot of emotion involved in the crowd and among the players because  they have always played each other and tried to be the best team, tried to beat the other team.
+When those two teams play, there’s a lot of emotion involved in the crowd and among the players because  they have always played each other and tried to be the best team, tried to beat the other team.
 Yasmani says there is rivalry among his siblings, his broth ers and sisters.

 Nancy says, “I’m sure that was true when you were g rowing up,” meaning I’m sure that there was sibling rivalry when you were y ounger, “but you’ve all grown out of it, haven’t you?”
 “To grow out of” something  means because you’re older, to no longer do something or like something or have  something.

 When I was in high school, sometimes, though not ve ry often, I liked to play video games.
 But eventually I grew out of it.
 When I got to college, it no longer interested me anymore.
 I “grew out of” playing vide o games.
 Usually we use the expression “to grow out of” something when we’re re ferring to an activity that we associate with children or teenagers or younger peo ple.

 Nancy is saying that surely Yasmani and his sibling s have grown out of all of this rivalry they had when they were children.
-Yasmani s ays, however, no. He says, “Not us,” meaning no, we have not.
+Yasmanis ays, however, no. He says, “Not us,” meaning no, we have not.
 “The firstborn s till thinks he’s in charge, the middle children still act up to get attention, and the baby of the family is still rebellious.”
 The “firstborn” is, unsurprisingly, the oldest child – the first child to be born in a family.

 “The firstborn still thinks he’s in charge,” Yasman i says.
 “To be in charge” (charge) means to be in a position of authority or control – to be the person who’s, in effect, the boss, the one who is responsi ble for telling other people what to do.
 The “middle children” would refer to the chi ldren in a family that has at least three children, who are neither the oldest no r the youngest.

 So, in a family of four children, there is an oldes t child, the youngest child, and then the two other children would be, I guess, the middle children.
 In my family, where there are 11 children, there are nine middle children, although in my family, we divide our family into the oldest four, the youngest four, and the middle three.

 I, of course, am in the youngest four, and in fact am the “baby” of the family.
-The “baby” of the family doesn’t refer to someone who i s actually still under two years of age, but rather to the youngest child in the fam ily.
+The “baby” of the family doesn’t refer to someone who is actually still under two years of age, but rather to the youngest child in the fam ily.
 It’s often said, however, as a way of indicating that perhaps that youngest child has certain privileges or that

 he’s treated somehow differently – more special, pe rhaps – than the other children.
 This was never the case for me, of course .